ape-with-helmet/final-project/README.md

 # TCE Internship Final Project

 ## About
-This repository contains the final project developed during the Technical Career Education (TCE) internship program.
-It involves a [description of your project] using a full-stack development approach with a focus on JavaScript, CSS, and HTML.
+This repository contains an e-commerce website developed during the Technical Career Education (TCE) internship program.
+The website allows users to browse, search, and purchase vehicle parts, offering a smooth and interactive shopping experience.
+It utilizes a full-stack development approach with React.js for the frontend, Node.js and Express for the backend, and a database for storing product and order details.
+The platform also includes features such as user authentication, a shopping cart, and secure checkout functionality.

 ## Features
-- Frontend: React.js (or specify the frontend framework used)
+- Frontend: React.js
 - Backend: Node.js and Express
-- Database: [Specify DB used]
+- Database: MongoDB

 ## Installation
 1. Clone the repository: